iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 - End date: February 12, 2024
 - Pre-test window: 365 days
 - Cooldown period: 7 days

+We use a 365-day pre-test window to build robust counterfactual models for both air quality and health outcomes, ensuring a solid baseline for comparison.
+A 7-day cooldown period follows the test window to account for any delayed effects in the response variable, which is especially important in public health contexts where lagged outcomes are common.

 ### Model Pretest Relationship